 ACL (Access Control List) is crucial for an enterprise-grade CMS.
 In Joomla, ACL is limited, making it unsuitable for large corporations.

 All three Content Management Systems are good in their own way.
-Each one of them has it’s pros and cons and the decision of the users to choose among these three, depends on the type of website they are developing.
+Each one of them has its pros and cons, and the decision of the users to choose among these three depend on the type of website they are developing.